salimian65/CaseStudyGolang/README.md

 7. Create layering such as data layer and csv service
 8. Using transaction in my bulk insert
 9. AutoMigrate mechanism

-## My story
-My name is Mehrdad Salimian.
-This is my first time Golang project.
-My time is very limited.
-But I made an effort to dedicate two days for implementing this project.
-I am .net developer and I have had 14 years’ experience for designing and developing application.
-I have heard a lot about the Golang benefits and performances, therefore, I was a bit excited when was engaged in this project also I have a great passion to develop with Golang.